 A young man arrives in a convoy of three cars — all black.
 He looks princely and particularly Nigerian –his agbada (made of golden lace) shining against lighting on the forecourt, and an elegant sky which has poured forth ample rain about an hour ago.
 As he climbs up the ten steps, cameramen line up to take photos.
 Click.
 Click.
 Click.
 On cue, his smile widens.
 A bevy of women join him, and there’s the sound of more clicks as flashlights bounce off their foreheads.

 He goes in — the gentleman, in all his glory — through the shiny see-through door guarded by the dark police officer of noticeable build.
 He comes back out, and gathers the sleeves of his flowing gown which has now fallen down his right hand.
 He throws it over his shoulder, again, with royal grace.
 He signals to the man stationed by the first car.
 The man: a driver conditioned into zealous obedience by a life of service, gets into the driver’s side.
 The others get in their cars and drive off into the parking area at the end of the stretch.
-He smiles for more camera, and goes inside again –the policeman holding the door open for him.
+He smiles for more cameras, and goes inside again –the policeman holding the door open for him.

 More people start arriving, all familiar faces due to their frequency on television, and their pristine standing as society’s very favourite: Lexis Bill, Doreen Andoh, Joselyn Dumas, Stephanie Benson, Akumaa Mama Zimbi, respected legal name Kwame Akufo and so on.
 Some would climb the runway as celebrity models, others, among the privileged audience, or in plush make-shift lounge far to the left.